 - 13. How can I find out whether the class I am teaching uses computerized prerequisite checking?
 Ask your Division Dean. - 14.
 What if, as the instructor of a course with a prerequisite, I want to waive the prerequisite for a student?
 Individual instructors cannot override or waive prerequisites.
 A course prerequisite is approved by the Committee on Instruction and must be consistently enforced in all sections of the course.
-A student who does not meet the required prerequisite is not eligible to take the course or remain enrolled in the course.

-15. Will placement test results that are more than 2 years old meet prerequisite requirements?
-For Mathematics or Mathematics prerequisites, no. For the purpose of meeting prerequisite skill level requirements, Math placement test results are valid for up to 2 years only.
+A student who does not meet the required prerequisite is not eligible to take the course or remain enrolled in the course. - 15.
+Will placement test results that are more than 2 years old meet prerequisite requirements?
+There are no limitations on English or ESL placement tests.
+Math placement tests expires after 2 years.
+Placement by high school transcript does not expire for English or Math with the exception of Math 222 and above.